brainy-joseph/-dragonforge-bdh-inspector/README.md

 * [pathwaycom/bdh](https://github.com/pathwaycom/bdh) (MIT)
 * Paper: *The Dragon Hatchling: The Missing Link between the Transformer and Models of the Brain* — [arXiv:2509.26507](https://arxiv.org/abs/2509.26507)

-This project was developed by our team: **Aarav Srivastava, Prakhar Yadav, Rudranshu Singhal, and Yusuf Abbas**.

 ## 🛠️ Tech Stack
 - **Model:** BDH (Dragon Hatchling) — official PyTorch implementation (MIT)